Web Frameworks: Best Practices for Your Online Enterprise

 As we previously stated, frameworks provide solutions to most of the common problems that come up in web app development.

-- User authentication, control levels for access, sessions, cookies…
+User authentication, control levels for access, sessions, cookies, etc.

 Although it may seem like it, we’re not talking in gibberish.
 The Model-View-Controller pattern gets used in PHP applications for many reasons:

-- View: it also makes a representation of the content of the templates that make up a webpage as well as the output data.
+View: it visually represents the content on the templates that comprise a webpage as well as the output data.

 There are a lot of functions that you can apply to PHP to ensure that you control the input and output data and protect your website from potential attacks.
-Manually carrying out these types of actions is possible but it a bit complicated.
+Manually carrying out these types of actions is possible, but it is a bit complicated.

-We use frameworks for that since these functions can automatically get carried out.
-All the actions derived from HTML, for example, since they can be from forms or links can filter input and output data automatically.
+We use web development frameworks for that since these functions can automatically get carried out.
+All the actions derived from HTML, for example, since they can be from forms or links, can filter input, and output data automatically.

 5. Community protection and support

-All PHP frameworks are based around large communities; in other words, these are large groups of developers that you can go to consult, get their help through forums, email lists, or specialized platforms including GitHub, StackOverflow, and more.
+All PHP frameworks are based around large communities; in other words, these are large groups of developers you can refer to for web development tips through forums, email lists, or specialized platforms, including GitHub, StackOverflow, and more.

-If your online business has a technical department specialized in frameworks, it will have access to a higher number of workers experience in this tool.
-Besides that, a developer with expertise in a framework will be more productive and the necessary adaptation time will be minimal.
+If your online business has a technical department specialized in frameworks, it will have access to a larger labor pool with prowess in this tool.
+Plus, a developer who is well-versed in a web development framework will be more productive and face a lower adaptation time on the job.

 7. Frameworks are perfect for fostering teamwork

-- Every framework has a learning curve.
+Every web development framework has a learning curve.
 Taking control of a framework takes time.

-- A framework’s relevance is subject to trends; it's natural that it can go from being the most frequently-used to a bastion of the past in just a year.
+A framework’s relevance is subject to trends; naturally, it can go from being the industry benchmark to a bastion of the past in just a year.

-The best web development frameworks: 4 exciting options
+The best frameworks for web development: Four exciting options

 Once you have convinced yourself, the next question is inevitable: Which one do I use?
-We’re going to give you a list of the best web development frameworks that have positioned themselves as the ones that digital companies covet most:
+We’re going to give you a list of the best web development frameworks that have positioned themselves as the ones firms in the digital space covet the most: